cairo-book/cairo-book/src/ch09-01-contract-syntaxes.md

-# Starknet contracts: Contract Syntaxes
+# Starknet contracts: Contract Syntax

 In this chapter, you are going to get acquainted with basic contract syntaxes available in Cairo, but before we go forward, it's important to create a clear distinction between programs and contracts on Starknet!